Axion Star Bosenova in Axion Miniclusters: Introduction

 It is known that cold dark matter comprises a significant part of the Universe.
 One of the most motivated low-mass candidates is the axion, which was originally proposed to solve the strong CP problem~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}.
 It also accounts for the relic abundance of the Universe~\cite{Sikivie:1982qv,Preskill:1982cy,Abbott:1982af,Dine:1982ah,Berezhiani:1992rk} through the misalignment mechanism.
 In addition, generalized axion-like particles (ALPs) are also well motivated, e.g. in string theory~\cite{Svrcek:2006yi} by dimension compatification, as well as in many other new physics models~\cite{DiLuzio:2020wdo}.

 The low axion mass naturally arises as a pseudo-Nambu-Goldstone boson of a spontaneously broken Peccei-Quinn (PQ) symmetry.
 If this symmetry breaking occurs after the end of inflation, the axion field is expected to vary from one horizon to another.
-Primordial fluctuations will grow as the Universe expands, and form dense regions known as miniclusters (MCs)~\cite{Kolb:1994fi,Chang:1998tb}.
-Later, axion stars can form inside miniclusters.
+Primordial fluctuations will grow as the Universe expands, and form dense regions known as miniclusters (MCs)~\cite{Hogan:1988mp,Kolb:1994fi,Chang:1998tb}.
+These MCs may further aggregate to form minicluster halos (MCHs)~\cite{Fairbairn:2017sil,Xiao:2021nkb}.
+Later, axion stars can form inside MCs and MCHs.